JackSzwergold/Writing/memories/Being Dragged to See the King.md

 So I considered that day a good day since I was left alone in my room to do whatever I wanted.

-After the initial bustle of his magical arrival subsided, I carefully closed the door to blockh him out… But I didn’t completely close the door since that would make it seem obvious that I wanted to block him out
+After the initial bustle of his magical arrival subsided, I carefully closed the door to block him out… But I didn’t completely close the door since that would make it seem obvious that I wanted to block him.
+So I closed just wide enough so there was a slight gap that would let sounds in and not much else.
+Just wide enought to send the message that this 9 year old kid had no interest in dealing with the 29 year old, anger-filled entity that was my brother.

-but rather partially closed with just enough opening to let sounds in and out.
-Just closed enough to say I wanted to be left alone, but I am giving you some leeway so you can have the illusion I am open to speaking with you.

-I was 9 years old at the time and really did not want to deal with Ben who was—and is—20 years older than me.

 I played, futzed and did whatever B.S. a kid does to kill time on the weekend when suddenly a fight broke out.
 I wasn’t too sure what it was exactly about because fights with Ben tended to never be in English; it was always in Polish, Yiddish, Hebrew or some mix of them all.